To drive action among Millennials, companies must learn how to create campaigns that resonate with this demographic.

-Myth 3: Millennials do not see mail as relevant.
+Myth 3: Millennials do not think mail is relevant.

 Though this demographic has grown up in a digital media landscape, they still interact with and enjoy direct mail.
-Studies have shown that 90% of people ages 25 to 34 find direct mail reliable, and 87% like receiving it.13 Opt for a cohesive omni-channel experience.
+In one survey of Millennials, 75% of respondents said receiving personal mail makes them feel special.10 So opt for a cohesive omni-channel experience.
 By mentioning social media in direct mail copy, brands can bridge the gap between the print and digital worlds.
-Allow consumers to connect with your brand on your strongest social media channels.

 Ideas Worth Implementing: Amplify your direct mail by tying in your social media accounts.
-Adding a social media brand icon to a mailer can lead more of your customers into your omni-channel experience.
+Simply including a QR Code® leading customers to one of your social channels can provide an engaging omni-channel experience.11

-Myth 4: Millennials do not trust the messages in direct mail.
+Myth 4: Millennials do not trust direct mail.